-As of December 31, 2011, ECA held a total of 180,958 common units and 4,401,250 subordinated units of the Trust, and the Private Investors held some or all of the 1,104,567 common units they held immediately after the Trust's initial public offering.
-All of the subordinated units will automatically convert into common units at the end of the Subordination Period, which will occur on December 31, 2012.
-The Trust has granted registration rights to ECA and the Private Investors which, if exercised, would facilitate sales of common units by such holders.
+As of December 31, 2013, ECA held a total of 2,268,401 common units.
+Private Investors held some of the common units they held immediately after the Trust's offering.
+All of the subordinated units automatically converted into common units at the end of the Subordination Period, which occurred on December 31, 2012.
+The Trust granted registration rights to ECA and the Private Investors which would facilitate sales of common units by such holders.
 During 2011 ECA exercised one of its demand rights under the registration rights agreement in connection with a firm commitment underwritten offering by ECA of 2,525,000 common units.
 Pursuant to this agreement, during the quarter ended June 30, 2011, ECA sold 2,525,000 common units in a secondary public offering and an additional 181,175 common units pursuant to the overallotment option.
-Additional sales by ECA or the Private Investors, whether effected pursuant to the registration rights agreement or otherwise, could have an adverse effect on the trading price of the common units.
+Two of the Private Investors exercised the two remaining registration rights during 2012, and the Trust filed registration statements on Forms S-3 and S-4 as a result of those demands, both of which have been declared effective.
+In March 2013, ECA announced an exchange offer for Depositary Units of Eastern American Natural Gas Trust ("NGT Depositary Units").
+946,000 NGT Depositary Units were validly tendered for exchange and ECA delivered, in the exchange offer, 1,288,456 Trust common units which reduced ECA's beneficial ownership to an aggregate of 2,936,942 common units.
+During the year ended December 31, 2013, ECA also disposed of, through transfer or sale, 630,990 common units.
+Additional sales by ECA or the Private Investors could have an adverse effect on the trading price of the common units.